bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

 To test the server, open the URL using FireFox.
 Why FireFox?
-In this basic setup the server does not have a secure socket layer (SSL) certificate.
+In this basic setup, the server does not have a configured secure socket layer (SSL) certificate for nginx.
 Fortunately, FireFox allows you to use web real-time connection (WebRTC) without an SSL certificate.

+You shoud see a login to join the meeting `Demo Meeting`.

 ![bbb-install.sh](images/index.png?raw=true "Index Page")

-You should see the default welcome page.
 Enter your name and click Join.
 BigBlueButton 2.0 should then load and prompt you to join the audio.

 ![bbb-install.sh](images/join-audio.png?raw=true "Join Audio")

 At this point you have a full BigBlueButton server ready to use.
-While this basic setup is good for testing and development, you'll really want to configure the server with a fully qualified domain name (FQDN) and a SSL certificate for better security.
+While this setup is good for testing and development, you'll really want to configure the server with a fully qualified domain name (FQDN) and a SSL certificate for better security.
 If you have users who may be behind a firewall, you may also want to setup a separate TURN server to help them connect to your BigBlueButton server.

 The sections below show how to do this using `bbb-install.sh` and a few additional parameters.